Arrays¶

 from guppylang import guppy

-from guppylang.std.builtins import array, qubit, result
+from guppylang.std.builtins import array, output, qubit

 from guppylang.std.quantum import cx, h, measure